 A bit more strenuous is the walk to the Pap of Glencoe, a conical mountain overlooking Glencoe Village.
 It’s a steep but steady, well-marked five-mile climb to the top, with panoramic views from the summit.
-Or if you’re up for a serious challenge, the 96-mile West Highland Way – Scotland’s most popular long-distance trail – passes through Glencoe.
-The stretch from Glencoe to Kinlochleven is around 10 miles and includes the famous Devil’s Staircase.
+Or if you’re up for a challenge, the West Highland Way – Scotland’s most popular long-distance trail – runs for 96 miles through Glencoe.

-Get there: The An Torr walk starts from the Signal Rock car park on A82, 2.5 miles south of Glencoe.
-There’s also a car park at Glencoe Lochan where paths are signposted, and the Pap of Glencoe walk starts near Strath Lodge which is just to the south of Glencoe Village.
+Get there: The An Torr walk starts from Signal Rock car park on the A82, 2.5 miles south of Glencoe.
+There’s also a car park at Glencoe Lochan where paths are signposted, and the Pap of Glencoe walk starts near Strath Lodge just to the south of Glencoe Village.

 2. Learn about Glencoe’s history

-This was just after the Jacobite uprising when King William III ordered the clan chiefs to sign an oath of allegiance by 1 January 1692.
-But clan leader Maclain of the MacDonalds went to the wrong place and was six days late signing.
 He thought his clan were safe, and when a regiment of 130 soldiers asked the clan to put them up for 10 days, they made them welcome.
-And the way they turned on their hosts has made it one of the most shocking events in Scottish history.
+And the way they later turned on their hosts has made it one of the most shocking events in Scottish history.

-Get there: Glencoe Visitors Centre is about a mile south of Glencoe Village on the A82.
-It’s run by the National Trust of Scotland and entry is free, but there’s a £4 charge for the car park.
+Get there: Glencoe Visitor Centre is a mile south of Glencoe Village on the A82.
+It’s run by the National Trust of Scotland and entry is free, with a £4 charge for the car park.